StratosKour/transdimensional-nested-sampler/README.md

 ## Limits, honestly

 - The pulse width is **fixed**, not fitted — set `pulse_width` to match your data.
-Pulses of varying width are not supported.
+Pulses of varying width are not supported, for now.
 - The noise level is **assumed known**.
 - The count is capped at `max_pulses`.
 If the answer piles up at that limit, raise it — you'll get a warning if this happens.